Seagate/cortx-posix/kvsfs-ganesha/README.md

 # KVSFS-FSAL

-NFS Ganesha backend for KVSNS implementation.
+NFS Ganesha backend for CORTXFS implementation.

 The FSAL (Filesystem Abstraction Layer) implements
-NFS Ganesha FSAL API based on KVSNS as an underlying filesystem.
+NFS Ganesha FSAL API based on CORTXFS as an underlying filesystem.

 See also: